 The charts at this link offer a brief picture of our data for the past school year and for the past three years.
 These are the most basic measures of the demographic make-up of our graduating students, their academic and post-graduation achievement, and for our Graduate Theology Programs, the average time taken to complete the degree.

-Master of Divinity Ordination Rates: The ordination rate for seminarians receiving the MDiv at Saint Meinrad is 86.7% for 2020 (Four grads not ordained in their home country, due to COVID travel restrictions) and for the period 2017-19.
+Master of Divinity Ordination Rates: The ordination rate for seminarians receiving the MDiv at Saint Meinrad is 86.7% for 2020 (Four grads not ordained in their home country, due to COVID travel restrictions) and for the period 2018-20 it is 94.4%.

-Master of Arts (Catholic Philosophical Studies) (MACPS) Matriculation Rates: 100% of 2019 Catholic Philosophical Studies graduates entered further study toward the MDiv or entered religious life.
-The same was true for 90% of MACPS graduates from the period 2019 to 2021 have either entered MDiv programs or pursued religious life.
+Master of Arts (Catholic Philosophical Studies) (MACPS) Matriculation Rates: 95% of 2020 Catholic Philosophical Studies graduates entered further study toward the MDiv or entered religious life.
+92.5% of MACPS graduates from the period 2019 to 2021 have either entered MDiv programs or pursued religious life.

-Time to Degree Completion: 2019 MA (Theology) graduates completed their degree in 4.1 years, on average.
-Over the three-year period from 2017 to 2019, the average is 4.4 years.
-MA (Pastoral Theology) graduates completed their degree in an average of 5.7 years over the three-year period from 2016 through 2018—there were no MA (PT) graduates in 2019.
+Time to Degree Completion: 2020 MA (Theology) graduates completed their degree in 4.1 years, on average.
+Over the three-year period from 2018 to 2020, the average is 4.4 years.
+MA (Pastoral Theology) graduates completed their degree in an average of 5.1 years in 2018, the last year of recorded MA (PT) graduates.